Super Monsters Furever Friends

 Super Monsters Furever Friends is a 2018 American animation children's comedy television special starring Elyse Maloway, Vincent Tong and Erin Mathews set in the Super Monsters universe.
 With its length at 58 minutes, and the introduction of superpowered monster pets into the series, it is a significant expansion of the Super Monsters universe.

-It was released on April 16, 2019 on Netflix streaming.
+It was released on April 16, 2019 on Netflix.

 Premise

 To celebrate the first day of spring, the Super Monsters and their parents has a picnic-party in the park.
 When the sun goes down, Cleo the mummy, Drac the vampire, Frankie the Frankenstein’s monster, Katya the witch, Lobo the werewolf, Zoe the zombie, and Spike the dragon boy, transform from human to monster form.
 They soon discover that they can forge a magical bond with animals.